jkerr321/book-compare/README.md

 Things still to do
 ---------------------

+ - Make it clearer where the output file is stored / make it easier to access
+ - Help pages
  - Tests
- - Help pages
  - Linting
  - Contribution guidelines
  - Output to google doc
- - Make file output easier to access
  - Refactor to work more like cli tool and less like an app
- - Allow user to update cookie
  - Allow user to pass limit of how many books to scrape
  - Update README with shields